radekdymacz/radekdymacz/docs/agentic/setup.md

 ---
 layout: agentic
-title: GCP and Terraform Setup Guide
+title: Setup Guide
-description: GCP and Terraform Setup Guide documentation for Agentic Framework
+description: Installation and configuration guide for the Agentic Framework
 ---

 # GCP and Terraform Setup Guide